 Talk to your line manager or HR if work stress is building up.
 Discuss problems with loved ones.
 Most importantly, be kind to yourself.

 5. Ask for help…

-It takes courage to tell people around you about your depression.
-You never know how they will react.
-However, most will be supportive of you.
-They may be upset about those times you haven’t called or sent texts, yet seem to be posting party pictures on social media with relative ease.
+It takes courage to tell people around you about your mental health.
+You will be surprised how many people will be supportive of you.
+They may be upset about those times you haven’t called or sent texts.
 Give people a chance to help you and you might be pleasantly surprised.